 Financial perks are a major differentiator in 2026.
 Many Denver developers offer significant builder incentives, which can include closing cost credits or interest rate buy-downs.
 These incentives are often tied to using the builder’s preferred lender, so it’s essential to have your own agent review the terms to ensure they truly benefit you.

-Do I need a Realtor for new construction?
+Q: Do I need a Realtor when buying from a builder?

-How long does the new construction home buying process take?
+Q: How long does the construction process typically take?

 Ready to start your journey?
 Whether you’re looking for a modern townhome in RiNo or a spacious family home in the suburbs, Usaj Realty is here to help.
 Explore Denver New Construction here.